PapermarkDocs

 Verifying

-Start a new conversation and check the Tools menu in the message input. papermark should be there with all 17 HTTP-transport tools (everything except upload_document, which requires local filesystem access and isn't exposed over HTTP).
+Start a new conversation and check the Tools menu in the message input. papermark should be there with all 44 tools.

 Ask: